ironsheep/Omega2-Reporter-MQTT2HA-Daemon/README.md

 ![Discovery image](./Docs/images/DiscoveryV2.png)

-This script should be configured to be run in **daemon mode** continously in the background as a systemd service (or optionally as a SysV init script).
+This script should be configured to be run in **daemon mode** continously in the background as a  SysV init script.
 Instructions are provided below.

 This script feeds the Lovelace custom card built originally for reporting on Raspberry Pi's but which can also display the status of your Omega2 devices!
 *(Jump to below [Lovelace Custom Card](#lovelace-custom-card).)*